zyh-hehe/zyh-hehe/README.md

  - I'm major in Software Engineering.
  - I’m currently learning operating system and database theory.
  - Sometimes I study hard, but at the other times I indulge myself, such as playing Heartstone, Dyson Sphere Program or just sleeping.
- - I'm planning to study machine learning, Python crawler technology and Java front-end and back-end development(SpringBoot+Vue).
+ - I'm planning to study machine learning, Python crawler technology and Java front-end and back-end development(SpringBoot,Vue and etc.).
  - Language mainly used: C++, Java and Python.
- - How to reach me: zyh1809@bupt.edu.cn (email) or https://t.me/zyh_hehe (telegram)
+ - How to reach me: yuehanzyh@gmail.com (email) or https://t.me/zyh_hehe (telegram)

 <!--
 **zyh-hehe/zyh-hehe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.